Patriots close in on AFC top seed with 41-3 win over Jets

 Lengel was an undrafted free agent who spent last season on the Cincinnati Bengals' practice squad.
 The Patriots signed him last month when Gronkowski was injured.
 Gronkowski returned to play in two more games before having season-ending back surgery.

-With the All-Pro tight end out, the Patriots have relied mostly on Martellus Bennett, who had 52 catches and six touchdowns, including one score against the Jets.
+With the All-Pro tight end out, the Patriots have relied mostly on Bennett, who had 52 catches and six touchdowns, including the score against the Jets.

 INJURIES

 Jets: TE Austin Seferian-Jenkins left with a hamstring injury in the first half and also did not return.
 DL Leonard Williams exited in the third quarter with a chest injury, but returned.
-RB Khiry Robinson left with a leg injury after being active for the first time this season.
+Robinson left with a leg injury after being active for the first time this season.

 UP NEXT